isc-projects/bind9/doc/arm/reference.rst

    DNS queries on port 53 of all IPv6 interfaces.

-   When specified, the PROXYv2 support switch ``proxy`` allows enabling the PROXYv2 protocol support.
+   When specified, the PROXYv2 support switch ``proxy`` allows the enabling of PROXYv2 protocol support.
 The PROXYv2 protocol provides the means for passing connection information, such as a client's source and destination addresses and ports, across multiple layers of NAT or TCP/UDP proxies to back-end servers.
-The addresses passed to by the PROXYv2 protocol are then used instead of the peer and interface addresses provided by the operating system.
+The addresses passed by the PROXYv2 protocol are then used, instead of the peer and interface addresses provided by the operating system.

    The ``proxy`` switch can have the following values:

    * ``plain`` - accept plain PROXYv2 headers.
-It is the only valid option for transports that do not employ encryption.
-In the case of transports that employ encryption, it instructs BIND that PROXYv2 headers are sent without encryption before the TLS handshake.
+This is the only valid option for transports that do not employ encryption.
+In the case of transports that employ encryption, this value instructs BIND that PROXYv2 headers are sent without encryption before the TLS handshake.
 In that case, only PROXYv2 headers are not encrypted.
    * ``encrypted`` - accept encrypted PROXYv2 headers.
+This value
-In the case of transports that employ encryption, it instructs BIND that PROXYv2 headers are sent encrypted immediately after the TLS handshake.
-The option is valid only for the transports that employ encryption.
+     instructs BIND that PROXYv2 headers are sent encrypted immediately after the TLS handshake.
+The option is valid only for transports that employ encryption; encrypted PROXYv2 headers cannot be sent via unencrypted transports.

-   You must consult your proxying front-end software documentation to decide which value you need to use.
+   Please consult the documentation of any proxying front-end software to decide which value should be used.
 If in doubt, use ``plain`` for encrypted transports, especially for DNS-over-HTTPS (DoH), but DNS-specific software is likely to need ``encrypted``.